LNER Class A3 2750 Papyrus: History

 The LNER Class A3 locomotives were first produced in 1927, as a development of the original Gresley Pacifics, the A1 Class introduced in 1922.
 Early improvements in the design were identified and implemented as the result of trials and test runs occurring in 1924/25.
 They included improved valve gear and superheater design and increased boiler pressure.
 These developments resulted in greater tractive effort and higher fuel efficiency, thus enabling the locomotives to haul heavy loads over longer distances without refueling.
 The tenders were also redesigned, with a corridor to enable crews to change during a long run.

 Ultimately, the A3 class included both A1 locomotives rebuilt to A3 specifications and a further 27 locomotives built as such between 1927 and 1936.
-No. 2750 Papyrus was one of the latter, entering service in March 1929, with the propose of hauling long-distance express passenger trains on the East Coast Main Line.
+No. 2750 Papyrus was one of the latter, entering service in March 1929, with the purpose of hauling long-distance express passenger trains on the East Coast Main Line.
 In common with many members of the class, Papyrus was named for a contemporary race horse.
 The locomotive remained in service with the LNER until nationalization of Britain's railways in 1948, and continued in service with British Railways (renumbered 60096) until September 1963, when it was withdrawn and subsequently scrapped.
 H.C.
 Webster's book 2750: Legend of a Locomotive provides an account of the locomotive's service with the LNER, written from the perspective of the driver.
 The characters and dialog in the book are fictional, but it characterizes events and operations that appear to be broadly consistent with the known history of the locomotive.